NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 Scroll down the page using the plugin to see them all.

+A label "No Term" has been created for use with the plugin.
+See "Term Control" for details.

 The plugin uses core WordPress default values.
 These depend on whether the taxonomy is hierarchical (Category) or not (Tag).

 When creating a non-hierarchical taxonomy, it is recommended to set the hierarchical value to False on the main tab (the labels appear as Category type) and save the taxonomy.